selmaohneh/selmaohneh.github.io/_posts/2024-07-29-embarrassment-driven-testing.md

 If the Excel export of your to-do list generates an incorrect file name, users might tolerate it for a while.
 But if they can't tick their to-dos, they will definitely unsubscribe from your service.

 Ticking to-dos is your *one thing*.
 Make sure to have that covered completely by the test suite.
-If starting from scratch, this should be one of the first e2e-tests.
+If starting from scratch, this should be one of the first E2E-tests.

+### Return of Investments of tests

-I like this idea of embarrassment-driven-testing because it relates so well to another new link I noted from a talk by [Johannes Stern]([Johannes Stern | LinkedIn](https://www.linkedin.com/in/yohstern/)).
+I like this idea of embarrassment-driven-testing because it relates so well to another new link I noted from a talk by [Johannes Stern](https://www.linkedin.com/in/yohstern/).

 > Every single test needs a return of investment (ROI).